 High Volume Exit Points

-The Is High Volume option for custom exit points lets you create an optimized exit point configuration for backend systems with high performance requirements, such as caching servers or in-memory databases.
+The Is High Volume option for custom exit points lets you create an optimized exit point configuration for backend systems with high-performance requirements, such as caching servers or in-memory databases.

-A "high volume" exit points keeps the overhead associated with the exit point to a negligible amount by bypassing certain processing operations on calls to this exit point.
+A "high volume" exit point keeps the overhead associated with the exit point to a negligible amount by bypassing certain processing operations on calls to this exit point.
 As a result, transaction correlation and error detail reporting are not available for the exit point, nor are match conditions in the exit point configuration.

 With a high volume exit point, you do get the number of calls, number of errors, and average response time for calls.

-Splitting and Grouping Exit Points
+Split and Group Exit Points

 By splitting an exit point, you can use dynamic application values to identify an exit point.
 Specifically, you can use the value of either a method parameter, the method return value, or a value returned by a specified getter chain on the invoked object of the identified method.
 The configuration settings you use to configure exit point splitting are the same as used for Data Collectors.
 See Data Collectors for information on how to use the configuration UI.